claresudbery/clare-wiki-ably/pages/think/events/workshops/remote-workshops.md

 ## Tools others have recommended

+- [Wonder Me](https://www.wonder.me/) - allows you to move an avatar around in a physical space, as well as using video and audio.
+I have no experience of setting this up but it was used for [GovCampNorth 2020](https://govcampnorth.co.uk/) if you want to know more.
+- [Discord](https://discord.com/) - Looks a lot like Slack, but you can create "rooms" for video meetings, which means you can move around between rooms in the same way you can move around between channels.
+I have no experience of setting this up but it was used for [Manchester BarCamp 2020](https://www.barcampmanchester.co.uk/) if you want to know more.
 - [Qiqochat - for interactive and participatory online events](https://qiqochat.com/about)
 - [BigBlueButton - open source web conferencing](https://bigbluebutton.org/) - has breakout rooms
 - [Have a party in a spreadsheet!](https://onezero.medium.com/party-in-a-shared-google-doc-d576c565706e)
+	- We took this idea one step further and had a party in [Miro](https://miro.com/app/dashboard/) - allowing our guests to create their own "rooms" (visible frames) and use their imaginations to find new ways to communicate and move their avatars around.
+We deliberately had no audio or video aailable, so people had to find new ways to interact.
+It was mayhem but a lot of fun.
 - [HopIn](https://hopin.to/) - allows for multiple different channels
 - [Online Town](https://theonline.town/) - where you [move an avatar around and see/hear people in the distance](https://mashable.com/article/online-town-video-chat-for-groups/?europe=true)